matrixinfer-ai/kthena/docs/kthena/docs/user-guide/gateway-inference-extension-support.md

 ### Deploy Sample Model Server

 First, deploy a model that will serve as the backend for the Gateway Inference Extension.
-Follow the [Quick Start](../getting-started/quick-start.md) guide to deploy a model and ensure it's in `Active` state.
+Follow the [Quick Start](../getting-started/quick-start.md) guide to deploy a model in the `default` namespace and ensure it's in `Active` state.

 After deployment, identify the labels of your model pods as these will be used to associate the InferencePool with your model instances: